 Particularly encouraged to apply are scholars who seek to combine multiple levels of analysis and engage in interdisciplinary work.
 A special focus lies on work to understand and embrace variability in learning; promote the generation, transfer, and practical application of evidence on human learning and development or increase the capacity to scale up effective education policies and practices.

 The Jacobs Foundation is especially interested in the following questions:

 - How do variations in individuals and contextual factors influence learning and development and learning outcomes?

 - How can we design for learner variability at scale to enable all children to reach their potential as learners and in life?

 - How can we produce interventions that reduce growing inequalities in children’s learning and overcome disparities in the impacts of digital technologies?

 - How can we address the role of data to help learners and teachers make informed decisions about their learning and teaching?

-The ideal candidate has received his/her PhD or equivalent degree within the past 10 years.
+- has obtained his/her PhD or equivalent degree within the past 10 years;